IbrahimMohammed47/Devbox/README.md

 # Devbox
-  Treat your swiss knives.
+  Treat your swiss-knives.

 ## Description
   Anyone works with tech will usually have multiple tools under their belt.
 This website allows users to **manage** their favourite tools, categorize and organize them in custom toolboxes.
 It also encourages users to share their toolboxes, allowing other users to **merge** them into theirs, or **clone** them into their accounts.
 The website has a **rating system** because good tools deserve to be posted on a **winner board** !

-## Reasoning
+## Technologies and Reasoning
 - Vue.js
   - simple and fast to develop small apps
   - simple state management with Vuex